 When in Europe, she met her husband-to-be, who just so happened to own a yacht.
 In love with the man, she soon fell in love with sailing, too.
-He taught her everything about sailing, and while he was off in a race, she decided to sail around the world, alone and without stopping.
+He taught her everything about sailing, and while he was off in a race, she decided to sail around the world, alone, and without stopping.
 Was this a smart move with only six weeks sailing experience?
-Apparently, it didn’t cross her mind.
+Apparently, the logic didn’t cross her mind.
 Her husband, Rob, agreed to support her in this quest.

-Naomi’s dream of sailing nonstop came to and end after that terrifying ordeal, because she had to dock in the Falkland Islands for repairs.
+Naomi’s dream of sailing nonstop came to an end after that terrifying ordeal.
 A minor disappointment, really, considering she’d already traveled 8000 miles without radio contact.
 The remainder of her trip was rather uneventful.

 Settling in Ireland with her husband, Naomi was pregnant with her daughter when tragedy struck her new family.
-Her husband drowned in a yachting accident just five years later.
+Her husband drowned in a yachting accident.
 It wasn’t his death that stopped her from ever sailing again she says; she just lost her interest in the sea.